greenpeace/planet4-docs/docs/development/cd.md

 ## Git branching model

-Our Git branching strategy is following Github-flow, where there is only one main branch \(master\).
+Our Git branching strategy is following Github-flow, where there is only one main branch \(main\).
 That branch always has code ready to be deployed in production.

 ![Github Flow](../.gitbook/assets/github-flow.png)